What Can You Do With a Master’s in Public Health?

 Epidemiologists work to keep communities healthy and prevent widespread epidemics by researching, monitoring and analyzing infectious diseases.
 They collect and analyze data related to health issues, including chronic diseases, injuries and mental health, to understand why they occur and how to treat and prevent them.

 Many epidemiologists work with universities or government agencies like the Centers for Disease Control and Prevention.
 They are not advocates, but rather researchers.
-The BLS reports a median salary of $69,660 for epidemiologists in May 2018.
+The BLS reported a median salary of $70,990 for epidemiologists in May 2019.

 5. Health Communications Specialist